-It was disappointing to see so many people launching from the ramp in small boats and not wearing life jackets over the holiday season.
+It was encouraging to see so many people launching from the ramp in small boats and wearing life jackets over the holiday season.
 Marine Safety Regulation 2016 (NSW) states that each person on board a vessel under 4.8m (just under 15') in open waters must wear a life jacket (click the link in the left column for full details).
 If a vessel is longer than 4.8m, an appropriate life jacket for each person on board must be available.
-It is the operator of the vessel who is responsible for the wearing of life jackets, and will be in trouble if encountered by Maritime or Fisheries.
+The operator of the vessel is responsible for the wearing of life jackets.

-Marine Rescue NSW encourages the wearing of life jackets at all times.
+Marine Rescue NSW encourages the wearing of life jackets at all times while aboard.

 Tim Bogg Successfully Appointed as Marine Rescue Crew, 13 September 2018.